You are here-- VENEDOCIA HOME PAGE

 and an interesting guest speaker are part of the program.

 The town's free Welsh festival of song is held every year on the Sunday evening of Labor Day weekend and has been an annual event since at least 1915.
+In 2014 it will be Sunday August 31.

 It has been an important part of the Venedocia Church’s life since about 1915.
 To hear the grand old hymns sung by